 How to make the perfect pesto pasta

-- Cook your pasta (check out my must read guide on how to cook pasta perfectly).
+- Cook your pasta until al dente (you can follow my must-read guide on how to cook pasta perfectly).

-- Always reserve some pasta water before draining.
+- Always reserve a cup of pasta water before draining.

-- Put your pesto in a large mixing bowl then add your cooked pasta straight in with a splash of pasta water.
+- Add your pesto to a large mixing bowl, then add the hot pasta straight in with a splash of pasta water.

-- Toss or spin the pasta around and around in the bowl for 1 - 2 minutes until the cheese in the pesto melts and it coats the pasta.
+- Toss or spin the pasta around in the bowl for 1–2 minutes until the cheese melts and the sauce becomes glossy and coats each strand.

 Recipe FAQs

-Put into any airtight container then drizzle a thin layer of olive oil on top.
-It will keep in the fridge for 3 - 4 days.
+Transfer the pesto to an airtight container and smooth the top.
+Add a thin layer of olive oil over the surface to prevent the basil from oxidising.
+It will keep in the fridge for 3–4 days.

 Did you make this recipe?